 “As you like.”

 Dani bustled up with a warm tea.
 “Midir says he knows your partner, but he won’t say who it is!” she exclaimed, annoyed, as she handed the brew to her.
-It smelled like soft cookies, and Lapis appreciated that.
-After the last few days, an indulgent cup of tea sounded better than good.
+The scent of soft cookies wafted from it, and Lapis appreciated that.
+After the last few days, an indulgent cup sounded better than good.

 “Are you betting, too?”

-Lapis raised an eyebrow as Dachs clapped the young woman on the back and nearly cracked his face smiling.
+Lapis raised an eyebrow as Dachs clapped the young woman on the back and almost cracked his face smiling.
 He likely thought he knew.
 If no one guessed, what happened to the pot?
-Rin better not put in, considering he had insider information no one else did.
-She glanced at him; he sat back, happy grins and bright eyes, with Lyet snuggled into his arm and beaming.
+Rin better not put in, considering he now possessed insider information.
+She glanced at him; he sat back, gleeful grins and bright eyes, with Lyet snuggled into his arm and beaming.
 She rubbed at her forehead as she rejoined the group; the two would burst, if Patch took too long.

-Midir glanced at the door leading to the residential stairs and the back door, then at her.
+Midir expectantly regarded the door leading to the residential stairs and the back door, then raised an eyebrow at her.
 She squatted down next to him, holding the cup close to her chest.
-Ciaran leaned over, and Neassa planted her elbows on the table, leaning far enough over them she came out of her seat.
+Ciaran bent down, and Neassa planted her elbows on the table, leaning far enough over them she came out of her seat.

-“Lykas and Jandra saw a couple of men who looked out-of-place,” she whispered.
+“Lykas and Jandra noticed a couple of men who looked out-of-place,” she whispered.
 “The three of them went to look.”
 She took a deeper breath.
-“I saw two of Perben’s men.”
-She tamped down on the hate fighting to surface.
-“They said he sent them to look for me, and something about me being odd but not nefarious.
-They also said that Perben needs to get over Faelan ditching their friendship.
-They thought it was because he’s too important to bother with them.”
+“Two of Perben’s men were looking for me.”
+She tamped down on the hate fighting to surface and told them about the flunkies.

 “He’s misled many.”
-Midir’s voice had a heaviness that saddened Lapis.
+Midir’s voice lowered in heavy melancholy.
 “Not all those who follow his lead are evil or malicious.
-Most want what every other rebel wants, even if they are convinced Meinrad and Rambart have the right way to proceed.”
+Most want what every other member of the cause wants, even if they believe Meinrad and Rambart have the right way to proceed.”

-“It’s not going to be easy, when Lady Ailis gets here with the evidence,” Neassa reminded them.
-“There’s going to be a lot of resentment and disbelief and antagonism.”
+“There’s going to be a lot of resentment and disbelief and antagonism when Lady Ailis gets here with the evidence,” Neassa reminded them.
 Her eyes flicked to Lapis.
-“Varr’s been concerned about attempts on Midir’s life by those whose loyalty will suddenly be called into question.”
+“Varr’s been concerned about attempts on Midir’s life by those whose loyalty will suddenly be questioned.”

-“Are you sure you want to go through with this?”
-Lapis asked.
-He smiled softly and nodded.
+“Are you sure you want to go through with this?” she asked.
+He smiled with gentle aplomb and nodded.

 Nothing about the Blue Council was ever pretty.